FoodleBerlin/foodle/README.md

 A licensed kitchen rental service.

-## Setup

-1. `yarn` to install deps.
-2. Add a `.env.local` file to the root, all the environment variables will be sent to you by one of the teammates over a private Slack message.

-## Development
+## Setup Development

 ### Server

+1. `cd server`
+2. Add a `.env.local` file to the root of /server, all the environment variables will be sent to you by one of the teammates over a private Slack message.
+3. `yarn` to install deps.
-1. `yarn db:up` to start the database
+4. `yarn db:up` to start the database
-2. `yarn prisma:migrate:deploy` to project the generated migration from prisma.schema onto your database
+5. `yarn prisma:migrate:deploy` to project the generated migration from prisma.schema onto your database
-3. `yarn prisma:generate` to generate the prisma client
+6. `yarn prisma:generate` to generate the prisma client
-4. `yarn nexus:watch` to generate the graphql.schema
+7. `yarn nexus:watch` to generate the graphql.schema
-5. `yarn dev` to start the server in development
+8. `yarn dev` to start the server in development
-6. navigate to "localhost:5000/graphql" for the apollo interface where you can manually test queries/mutations
+9. navigate to "localhost:5000/graphql" for the apollo interface where you can manually test queries/mutations
-7. `yarn db:seed` to seed the database.
+10. `yarn db:seed` to seed the database.

 Logging